Flux balance analysis: Mathematical description

+FBA formalizes the system of equations describing the concentration changes in a metabolic network as the dot product of a matrix of the stoichiometric coefficients (the stoichiometric matrix S) and the vector v of the unsolved fluxes.
+The right-hand side of the dot product is a vector of zeros representing the system at steady state.
+At steady state, metabolite concentrations remain constant as the rates of production and consumption are balanced, resulting in no net change over time.
+Since the system of equations is often underdetermined, there can be multiple possible solutions.
+To obtain a single solution, the flux that maximizes a reaction of interest, such as biomass or ATP production, is selected.
+Linear programming is then used to calculate one of the possible solutions of fluxes corresponding to the steady state.

 In contrast to the traditionally followed approach of metabolic modeling using coupled ordinary differential equations, flux balance analysis requires very little information in terms of the enzyme kinetic parameters and concentration of metabolites in the system.
 It achieves this by making two assumptions, steady state and optimality.
 The first assumption is that the modeled system has entered a steady state, where the metabolite concentrations no longer change, i.e. in each metabolite node the producing and consuming fluxes cancel each other out.
 The second assumption is that the organism has been optimized through evolution for some biological goal, such as optimal growth or conservation of resources.
 The steady-state assumption reduces the system to a set of linear equations, which is then solved to find a flux distribution that satisfies the steady-state condition subject to the stoichiometry constraints while maximizing the value of a pseudo-reaction (the objective function) representing the conversion of biomass precursors into biomass.

 The steady-state assumption dates to the ideas of material balance developed to model the growth of microbial cells in fermenters in bioprocess engineering.
 During microbial growth, a substrate consisting of a complex mixture of carbon, hydrogen, oxygen and nitrogen sources along with trace elements are consumed to generate biomass.
 The material balance model for this process becomes: